← Finlynq

 Why does this read like a hit piece?

 It isn't.
-Era ships real things — first-party MCP, OAuth-scoped tools, native mobile, an investment-advisory product Finlynq legally cannot offer.
-The honest difference is: Era is hosted convenience for users who trust an operator with their financial life, and Finlynq is the substrate for users who don't want to.
+Era ships real things: first-party MCP, OAuth-scoped tools, native mobile, and an investment-advisory product Finlynq legally can't offer.
+The honest difference is that Era is hosted convenience for people who trust an operator with their financial life, and Finlynq is the substrate for people who'd rather not.

 Does Finlynq have a mobile app?